Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 Jay Scotts round planters are great for bushy plants big or small.
 For garden decor, try using a shrub, a decorated hedge, or an ivy-like plant.
 This concept looks very appealing in commercial spaces.

-Our cube pots work with trees and top-heavy plants as it provides a sturdy base.
+Our cube pots work with trees and top-heavy plants as they provide a sturdy base.
 The straight lines of these pots also suit long straight plants like the snake plant – if interior design is your focus.

 Our rectangular planters are available in various sizes from low (below 32″) and tall (over 32″) to allow the planting of various-sized plants.
 Rectangular planters are especially effective at planting shrubs, bushes, and rows of flowers to create dividers in commercial and residential spaces.